DopplerHQ/kubernetes-operator/README.md

 ### Included Tools

-The [`tools/get-secret.sh`](tools/get-secret.sh) script can be used to fetch and decode a Kubernetes secret.
+- [`tools/get-secret.sh`](tools/get-secret.sh) - fetch and decode a Kubernetes secret
+- [`tools/operator-logs.sh`](tools/operator-logs) - wait for the operator deployment to roll out, then tail the logs

 ## Development